REPORT FINDS KIDS IN SOLITARY, CALLS FOR SYSTEM OVERHAUL (Jan. 2019)

-In March 2017, the Connecticut General Assembly introduced legislation, HB 7302, that will limit the use of solitary confinement, especially for vulnerable populations, including young people.
-The bill passed the Senate Judiciary Committee on April 4, 2017, was passed by the Connecticut House on June 6, 2017, and signed by the Governor in July 2017.
+In July 2017, Connecticut passed legislation, HB 7302, that limits the use of solitary confinement, especially for vulnerable populations, including young people.
 Under the bill, a “child” can be isolated only “as a temporary emergency response to a substantiated threat of imminent physical harm to correctional staff or other inmates.”
-Connecticut statute § 46b-120 defines a child as anyone under eighteen years of age and has not been legally emancipated, or eighteen years of age or older and committed a delinquent act prior to attaining eighteen years of age, or who, before turning eighteen years of age violates any order of the Superior Court or any condition of probation ordered by the Superior Court with respect to a delinquency proceeding.”
 Isolation may not exceed eight consecutive hours or 24 hours in a seven day period.
 After that time, staff must return the youth to the general population or consult with a qualified mental health professional to decide if the youth needs treatment at a mental health facility.
 Isolation should be used for the shortest amount of time reasonably possible and only after staff have attempted less restrictive alternatives.
 The law also requires staff to receive training on de-escalation and trauma and orders measures to ensure the health and well-being of staff.
-On March 27, 2017, the General Assembly held a hearing on the bill.
+Connecticut statute § 46b-120 defines a child.

 INSIDE THE BOX